ShibalIbrahim/Additive-Models-with-Structured-Interactions/SparseAMsWithInteractions/src/AMsWithInteractionsStrongHierarchy/README.md

-## Additive Models with Interactions under Strong Hierarchy
+## ELAAN-H: Additive Models with Interactions under Strong Hierarchy

 This folder contains the source files for running the additive model with interactions under strong hierarchy